claire-codes/hugo-blog/content/blog/2018-04-15-why-its-important-to-give-your-button-a-type.markdown

 - The button-type button does nothing, as expected.

 - The reset button does nothing, as there aren't any form inputs to reset in this example.
+This is also expected.

-- The button with no explicit type value submits the form and changes the background color!
+- The button with no explicit type value submits the form and changes the background color.
+We expect this after discussing it above, but it still doesn't feel intuitive compared to other the other button types.

 Try experimenting yourself with the CodePen here:

-<p data-height="400" data-theme-id="0" data-slug-hash="JpzwLv" data-default-tab="result" data-user="claireparker" data-embed-version="2" data-pen-title="Missing button type" class="codepen">See the Pen <a href="https://codepen.io/claireparker/pen/JpzwLv/">Missing button type</a> by Claire (<a href="https://codepen.io/claireparker">@claireparker</a>) on <a href="https://codepen.io">CodePen</a>.</p>
+<p data-height="450" data-theme-id="0" data-slug-hash="JpzwLv" data-default-tab="result" data-user="claireparker" data-embed-version="2" data-pen-title="Missing button type" class="codepen">See the Pen <a href="https://codepen.io/claireparker/pen/JpzwLv/">Missing button type</a> by Claire (<a href="https://codepen.io/claireparker">@claireparker</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

 ## Why should you always declare a type attribute?

 ### 1) Clear definition of what the button does

 When a button doesn't have a type attribute, its usage is unclear.
 It may be obvious to you when writing the code that the button submits the form.
 But part of being a good software developer is to write code that is easy to maintain and understand for others.
-By adding the type attribute, future developers and even Future You can easily work out the purpose of the button.
+By adding the type attribute, future developers and even Future You can quickly and easily work out the purpose of the button.

 ### 2) Avoid bugs

 "Why is that form submitting when I click this unrelated button?"
-Follow this advice and you and anyone who works with your code will never have to solve that bug again:
+Follow this advice and you and anyone who works with your code will never have this bug again:

 > For any button that doesn't submit or reset form data, add a type attribute.

 If everyone who wrote HTML understood that buttons act as submit buttons by default, then this advice wouldn't be necessary.
-Unfortunately not everyone does so in the meantime, declare a button type!
+Unfortunately not everyone does, so in the meantime, please declare a button type 🙂

-Oh and also stop styling links to look like buttons - you know you shouldn't be 😉

 Inspired by [wtfhtmlcss](http://wtfhtmlcss.com/#buttons-type).